 The WeMo Mini will be a fantastic addition to the home automation system of any experienced user, as well as a nice way to test the waters of users new to this niche.
 In either case, this is our top pick from all available devices.

 - Control from anywhere.
-Plug in a Wemo Mini Smart Plug, download the free app, and control your lights and appliances from your phone and your voice through Amazon Alexa and Google Assistant.
-Only...
+Plug in a Wemo Mini Smart Plug, download the free app, and control your lights and appliances from your phone and your voice through Amazon Alexa, Google Assistant and Apple...

 iHome iSP8 SmartPlug

 The iHome iSP8 introduces us to a higher price range for these types of devices with some additional features.
 The form factor of this plug has been designed in a way to ensure convenience and space conservation, meaning it won’t be covering any unused sockets when in use.

 This plug comes with a bonus feature we haven’t seen in any other device, and that we didn’t really consider at all before learning it has it – a separate, physical remote.
 A small plastic stick with a button on it to let you turn the thing on and off.
 Obviously the device has a companion app for regular usage, however the extra little remote can be used for a multitude of purposes, not last among them giving guests or children control of the plug and device or devices attached to it.

 The iSP8 packs some of the widest compatibility we’ve seen, being able to network with Nest devices, Google Assistant, Smart Things, Amazon Alexa, Apple HomeKit and Wink, making it the most universally accessible device for home automation enthusiasts on the smart plug market.

 In addition to compatibility, the iSP8 features global access so long as you’re connected to the internet, along with power consumption tracking and scheduling.
 Unfortunately, one shortcoming of the plug is that when it loses connection to the wi-fi, it stops functioning altogether and defaults into the “off” setting.